keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 Keptn provides an effective way to perform application health checks using the pre- or post-deployment [tasks](https://keptn.sh/stable/docs/guides/tasks/) and [evaluations](https://keptn.sh/stable/docs/guides/evaluations/).
-Compared to ArgoCD application health checks, which are evaluating if the application is successfully deployed and the workloads are running on the cluster, they do not show if the microservices of a single application are actually working as expected.
+ArgoCD application health checks evaluate whether the application is successfully deployed and the workloads are running on the cluster but they do not show if the microservices of a single application are actually working as expected.
-For example, it could be the case that the individual services deployed by ArgoCD are up and running, but due to a slow `response time` (let's say `3s`) they are unable to communicate with each other.
+For example, it could be the case that the individual services deployed by ArgoCD are up and running, but due to a slow `response time` (let's say `3s`), the users would have a bad experience.
-Keptn pre- and post-deployment tasks and evaluations complement the missing functionality by providing a straight-forward way to examine the application ability to perform actions for which it was developed to do.
+Keptn pre- and post-deployment tasks and evaluations complement the missing functionality by providing a straight-forward way to examine the application's ability to perform the actions for which it was developed.
-In this particular case, Keptn can perform `KeptnEvaluations` to examine, if the `response time` of the application microservices are in the expected boundaries.
+In this particular case, Keptn can perform `KeptnEvaluations` to examine whether the `response time` of the application microservices are in the expected boundaries.

 <!-- more -->